ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 best practice.

 There are also ways to set up terminals so that you do not have to enter this information every time.
-This is covered is in aliases section below.
+This is covered in the aliases section below.

 **How to Install Conda:**